-“What are you thinking?” asks a voice in the twilight, offering me an invitation to articulate my musings.
+“What are you thinking?” asks a voice in the twilight.

-I flex my foot as my toes crest the surface of the water and shift my focus from the dark silhouettes of tall firs to the man who is soaking beside me.
+I flex my foot as my toes crest the water and shift my focus to the man soaking beside me.

-“I was just thinking of how I ended up here,” I tell him.
+“I was just thinking about how I ended up here,” I tell him.

 “I mean, I’m just a girl that you met on a beach,” I say.

 I let the line drift, like I think it’s important.
 He pauses before he responds.

 “We must have had very different experiences of that moment,” he says, almost in surprise, as if I’ve totally misremembered the encounter.

 “Maybe,” I tell him, “but I’m not sure.
 I’ve told that story a lot of times to a lot of people.”

 His fingers grasp my ankle, then move up my shin.